 Phil is a nurse for people with learning disabilities.
 He currently works for NHS England on the Transforming Care programme, where his role is to help local areas develop better support and services for children and young people with a learning disability and/or autism.

 Before this, Phil worked as a health commissioner and led the SEND Pathfinder in Calderdale.
 ‘I feel privileged to have been asked to judge the BAPS and I am really looking forward to reading the entries.’

 BA (Hons), M.A, CIPD, Fellow of Centre for Welfare Reform

-Steph Curtis started blogging over six years ago, after her youngest daughter Sasha was given a diagnosis of Autism Spectrum Disorder (also called ASD or Autism).
+Steph Curtis started blogging over seven years ago, after her youngest daughter Sasha was given a diagnosis of Autism Spectrum Disorder (also called ASD or Autism).
 Her blog is called Steph’s Two Girls so that her older daughter is remembered too, and not just thought of as ‘the sibling’.
 Although ASD was the original diagnosis for Sasha, it’s believed that she actually has a specific type of autism known as Pathological Demand Avoidance (PDA).
 Steph is keen to raise awareness of this condition and runs courses for parents to help with strategies for everyday life.